brucefan1983/GPUMD/doc/gpumd/input_parameters/compute_ic.rst

 * :attr:`sample_interval`: Sampling interval of the position data
 * :attr:`Nc`: Maximum number of correlation steps
-* :attr:`type_iex`: Type index of the atom to be calculated.
-The indices 0, 1, 2, ... refer to the active species for the current simulation.
-The active species follow their order in the potential file and are re-indexed from 0.
-GPUMD prints the active type mapping during initialization.
+* :attr:`type_iex`: Type index of the atoms to be calculated.
+For a compacted multi-element NEP potential, this refers to the active atom types printed at initialization; otherwise, it refers to the type index in the potential file.
 * :attr:`charge`: Charge of the ion to compute the conductivity.